-- empower students to skilfully and confidently utilise digital information systems - enable students to understand and explore the personal, local and global impacts of utilising different information systems - provide students with practical opportunities to be innovative developers of digital content - give students an understanding of how digital systems communicate via network technology and the Internet
+- empower students to skilfully and confidently utilise digital information systems - enable students to understand and explore the personal, local and global impacts of utilising different information systems - provide students with practical opportunities to be innovative developers of digital content - · give students an understanding of how digital systems communicate via network technology and the Internet

-- 1. Introduction to the Digital Workspace - 2.
-Cybersafety and Web publishing (Project based learning) - 3.
-Data Visualisations & Infographics (Project based learning in collaboration with Mathematics)
+- 1. Introduction to the MacKillop Digital Workspace - 2.
+Cybersafety and Web publishing - 3.
+Data Visualisations & Infographics (in collaboration with Mathematics)